Garden Rejuvenation

 Site assessment

-We’ll review sunlight, shade, soil structure, drainage, existing plants, and habitats to decide what to retain, enhance, or replace.
+We review sunlight, shade, soil structure, drainage, existing plants, and habitats to decide what to retain, enhance, or replace - all in open communication and collaboration with you.

-All findings are recorded and inform your bespoke rejuvenation plan.
+All findings are carefully recorded and contribute to developing your bespoke rejuvenation plan.

 03.